horno/protein-folding/README.md

     + The program will check for all the combinations, storing the one with better score
     + We will think about representation later
     + First implementation will be in python
+    + Check all the possible permutations, checking if it is possible

 ## Other stuff